sorciosecco/admet_designer/README.md

 # admet_designer0.0.0
-A program for building macine learning models and predicting ADMET-PK properties
+A program for building machine learning models and predicting ADMET-PK properties.

+# openbabel and rdkit need to be installed with the following commands...
+./anaconda_directory/bin/conda install -c openbabel openbabel ./anaconda_directory/bin/conda install -c conda-forge rdkit